tkLayout/tkLayout/README.md

 # Install
-  If the make command runs properly you can install the program with the script
+  If the make command runs properly, you can install the program with:

      make install